LifeofDan-EL/100-days-of-code/log.md

 ### Day 34: August 16, 2020

-**Today's Progress:** Still working on calculations using BigInteger,  getting better grasp of it.
+**Today's Progress:** Still working on calculations using BigInteger,  getting a better grasp of it.

 **Thoughts:** My eyes are paining me, I should try as much as possible to give updates very early.
 Let me go to bed.